openl2m/openl2m/docs/configuration/aos_cx_switches.rst

 **Credentials Profile:**

-Select the proper profile that stored the REST API credentials.
+Select the proper profile that stores the REST API credentials.
 Note that these same credentials used for any Commands applied to this device.

 **Group Membership section:**